Finland in the Eurovision Song Contest 2002: Competing entries

 A submission period was opened by Yle which lasted between 6 August 2001 and 9 November 2001.
 The broadcaster also directly invited record companies to submit entries.
-25 entries were shortlisted from the 467 received submissions received and a panel of five experts appointed by Yle ultimately selected twelve entries for the competition from the shortlist.
+25 entries were shortlisted from the 467 received submissions and a panel of five experts appointed by Yle ultimately selected twelve entries for the competition.
 The experts were Maria Guzenina (Finnish presenter and journalist at Radio Aino), Tobias Larsson (Swedish Eurovision expert), Jørgen de Mylius (Danish television and radio presenter), Marko Reikop (Estonian presenter) and Niamh White (Irish producer and director).
 The competing entries were presented on 29 November 2001.